dani-capellan/LightTBNet/README.md

     conda activate cxr
     ```

-2. Install PyTorch as described on [their website](https://pytorch.org/get-started/locally/) (conda/pip).
-Please install the latest version and (IMPORTANT!) choose the highest CUDA version compatible with your drivers for maximum performance.

-3. (Optional) If you wish to use pretrained weights, you may download them from [here](docs/models.md).
+2. (Optional) If you wish to use pretrained weights, you may download them from [here](docs/models.md).

-**Note: Make sure you have properly installed PyTorch with the highest CUDA version compatible with your drivers.
-Otherwise, the process may fail.**

 ---
 ## Usage